daichionda/WesEvents/README.md

-# WesEvents
+WesEvents!

-Calendar app that displays all events happening within Wesleyan in a user friendly interface
+A Calendar App that displays all upcoming events within wesleyan with a user friendly interface!

+To get it up and running:
+bundle install
+rake db:migrate
+rake db:seed
+rails server